jeffriesd/dsDraw/docs/technical-documentation.md

-\documentclass{article}

-\newcommand{\bs}{\textbackslash}

-\title{\vspace{-4em}\textbf{dsDraw Technical Documentation}}

-\date{}
-\begin{document}
-\maketitle

-\section*{Canvas}
+# dsDraw Technical Documentation

+## Canvas

-The drawing tools in dsDraw are implemented primarily through the HTML5 $<$canvas$>$ element.
+The drawing tools in dsDraw are implemented primarily through the HTML5 <canvas>
+element.
 Some features such as editing text are simplified by bringing up other HTML elements, but once editing is done, everything on the canvas is represented by hand-coded classes that maintain their own states.
 The basic structure that is used to interface between user and canvas is the CanvasState class.

 This is the current design for CanvasState:
-\\\textbf{Fields:}
-\begin{itemize}
+### Fields
-\item mouseDown: object with x, y values assigned new coordinates whenever the user depresses the left mouse button
+* mouseDown: object with x, y values assigned new coordinates whenever the user depresses the left mouse button
-\item mouseMove: object with x, y values assigned new coordinates whenever the user moves the mouse to a new coordinate (no click necessarily)
+* mouseMove: object with x, y values assigned new coordinates whenever the user moves the mouse to a new coordinate (no click necessarily)
-\item mouseUp: object with x, y values assigned new coordinates whenever the user release the left mouse button
+* mouseUp: object with x, y values assigned new coordinates whenever the user release the left mouse button
-\item drawMode: string representing current drawing tool
+* drawMode: string representing current drawing tool
-\item canvas: reference to main HTML canvas element
+* canvas: reference to main HTML canvas element
-\item ctx: CanvasRenderingContext2D object with actual draw/fill/line methods
+* ctx: CanvasRenderingContext2D object with actual draw/fill/line methods
-\item objects: array of {type: str, canvasObj: object} objects currently on the canvas
+* objects: array of {type: str, canvasObj: object} objects currently on the canvas
-\item ctx: CanvasRenderingContext2D object with actual draw/fill/line methods
+* ctx: CanvasRenderingContext2D object with actual draw/fill/line methods
-\item clickedBare: boolean representing whether last click was on an object or bare canvas
+* clickedBare: boolean representing whether last click was on an object or bare canvas
-\item activeObj: reference to most recently clicked object
+* activeObj: reference to most recently clicked object
-\item dragOffset: x, y object representing where a drag event began (updated as object is dragged and thus separate information from mouseDown)
+* dragOffset: x, y object representing where a drag event began (updated as object is dragged and thus separate information from mouseDown)
-\item hitCanvas: reference to hidden HTML canvas element for event detection
+* hitCanvas: reference to hidden HTML canvas element for event detection
-\item hitCtx: CanvasRenderingContext2D object for hitCanvas
+* hitCtx: CanvasRenderingContext2D object for hitCanvas
-\item uniqueColors: Set object with unique colors currently on hitCanvas
+* uniqueColors: Set object with unique colors currently on hitCanvas
-\item colorHash: {rgbString: canvasObject} object/mapping from colors to current objects
+* colorHash: {rgbString: canvasObject} object/mapping from colors to current objects
-\item hotkeys: {keyCode: bool} object/mapping for keeping track of currently depressed hotkeys/modifiers
+* hotkeys: {keyCode: bool} object/mapping for keeping track of currently depressed hotkeys/modifiers
-\end{itemize}
-~\\\textbf{Methods:}
-\begin{itemize}
+### Methods
-\item setMode(string mode): change drawing mode, update toolbar label
+* setMode(string mode): change drawing mode, update toolbar label
-\item undo(): remove most recently drawn object from CanvasState.objects
+* undo(): remove most recently drawn object from CanvasState.objects
-\item initToolbars(): initialize toolbars for different drawing modes
+* initToolbars(): initialize toolbars for different drawing modes
-\item bindKeys(): initialize key bindings for hotkeys
+* bindKeys(): initialize key bindings for hotkeys
-\item addCanvasObj(objType, canvasObj): add a new object (and its type as a string) to current list and do color hashing
+* addCanvasObj(objType, canvasObj): add a new object (and its type as a string) to current list and do color hashing
-\item getClickedObject(mouseX, mouseY): returns topmost object at given coordinates
+* getClickedObject(mouseX, mouseY): returns topmost object at given coordinates
-\item repaint(): clear canvas and redraw each current object (and possibly "creator" elements, such as a hollow box if user is currently creating a new text box, etc.)
+* repaint(): clear canvas and redraw each current object (and possibly "creator" elements, such as a hollow box if user is currently creating a new text box, etc.)
-\end{itemize}

-\subsection*{Canvas events}
+#### Canvas Events
 A hidden canvas with the same dimensions as the main canvas is used for constant time event detection.
 When a new element is added to the canvas, it is assigned a unique RGB color that is used to fill the space of the element on the hidden